smazurov/brunch-marcos/README.md

 The [Mocha](http://visionmedia.github.com/mocha/) test-suite is included by default.
 Files located in `tests` that end with `_test.js` (or .coffee) are automatically packaged.

-To run tests independent of the browser, execute `brunch test`; to run them in the browser, navigate to `public/test/index.html`.
+To run tests in the browser, navigate to `public/test/index.html`.
 Test-related code is automatically recompiled during `brunch build` and `brunch watch`, and will automatically refresh the test page.
 To set up and get started on using a specific testing interface, take a look at the following guides:

 * [TDD](https://gist.github.com/4361378)